MoCsabi/WRO2024-FE-StormsNGR/models/README.md

   >- On top of the little bar on both sides another set of **thicker bars have been added in the four corners,** which greatly improved stability.
   >- Before printing it has been rotated by $90°$ so that the **printing lines would be in a stronger orientation.**

-  This version has worked for a long time, even if it was tilting a little, because the small base, until during one of our testings, a dog has run over the robot and **broke it at the screw holes.**
+  This version has worked for a long time, even if it was tilting a little, because the small base, until testing, our dog run over the robot and **snapped it at the screw holes.**

   ![2nd design version 3](2_3.png)<br><br>[STL file](Camera%20stand%202%20v3.stl)